 Over the next few weeks, pretrial release options will be reviewed.
 When a person is in jail, the court reviews each case and determines any conditions of release.
-If the charge is not serious and the person has a permanent address, the court may conditionally release the person on their own recognizance, meaning the court is trusting the person to remain law-abiding, and appear for all future court appearances.
-When a defendant is booked in jail with a more serious charge, bail is set by the court.
+Suppose the charge is not severe and the person has a permanent address.
+In that case, the court may conditionally release the person on their own recognizance, meaning the court is trusting the person to remain law-abiding, and appear for all future court appearances.
+When a defendant is booked in jail with a more severe charge, bail is set by the court.
 There are typically three choices, depending on the county, that is allowed for release from jail prior to a court date.

 - Cash Bail, where actual cash is deposited with the court to secure a defendant’s return to court